Account Management

 Tap the account switcher in the top bar.

-Pick Main Account (green) or Proxy (grey).
+Pick Main account (green) or Proxy (grey).

 Staking on Lido